ravanbod/my-cluster-addons/README.md

 The following Kubernetes addons are installed by the Terraform scripts in this repository:

-- **Ingress-NGINX:** A highly customizable ingress controller for Kubernetes.
+- **Ingress NGINX Controller:** A highly customizable ingress controller for Kubernetes
-- **RabbitMQ Cluster Operator:** An operator for managing RabbitMQ clusters in Kubernetes.
+- **RabbitMQ Cluster Kubernetes Operator:** An operator for managing RabbitMQ clusters in Kubernetes
-- **Metrics Server:** Scalable and efficient source of container resource metrics for Kubernetes built-in autoscaling pipelines.
+- **Kubernetes Metrics Server:** Scalable and efficient source of container resource metrics for Kubernetes built-in autoscaling pipelines
 - **Longhorn:** Cloud-Native distributed storage built on and for Kubernetes
+- **cert-manager:** Automatically provision and manage TLS certificates in Kubernetes

 Additional addons can be included as per your cluster requirements.